eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 Simple Discovery Monitor
 ========================
-The DDS Simple Discovery remains on the discovery of individual entities by multicast communication.
+The DDS Simple Discovery Protocol (SDP) remains on the discovery of individual entities by multicast communication.
 No previous information about the network and its architecture is needed in order to create a new monitor that connects with the *Participants* already running in the same network.
 In order to configure this kind of Domain monitoring, it is only needed to specify the number of the Domain that is